hornster02/Firefox-Three-Rows-Simple-Compact-Clean-CSS/README.md

 F3 - Find Next (searchbar) - works without script
 Home - New Tab
 END - Close Tab
-PgUp - Go one Tab to the Right
+PgUp - Go one Tab to Right
-PgDn - Go one Tab to the Left
+PgDn - Go one Tab to Left
 INS - Focus Address bar
 Del (hold) - copy URL.
 Activate bottom Notepad++, keywait CTRL+V and activate bottom Firefox is disabled
 ```

-▶️***To enable the modified interface, you need the "chrome" folder and the "user.js" file*** (be careful with this file - it makes a "permanent" change to the program settings = to undo the changes, it is not enough to delete it, but you have to manually edit the preferences in "about:config".
-The way to avoid this manual modification is to backup the file ```prefs.js```) ***copy into your Firefox profile (about:profiles)***.
+▶️***To enable modified interface, you need "chrome" folder and "user.js" file*** (be careful with this file - it makes a "permanent" change to program settings = to undo changes, it is not enough to delete it, but you have to manually edit preferences in "about:config".
+The way to avoid this manual modification is to backup ```prefs.js``` file) ***copy into your Firefox profile (about:profiles)***.
 If you don't want to modify web content, just delete ```userContent.css``` file.
-If you want to return removed icons and some other small things, just delete upper "Delete me" part in ```userChrome.css``` file and all except first 5 lines in ```user.js``` file (CSS 132+ / ESR+)
+If you want to return removed buttons/icons and some other small things, just delete upper "Delete me" part in ```userChrome.css``` file and all except first 5 lines in ```user.js``` file (CSS 132+ / ESR+)

 Firefox installers can be extracted by WinRar/7-Zip and then used without installation.
 Profiles can be manually created and run via ***firefox.exe -p***
 <br/>
 or automatically created (if it doesn't already exist) and run via (example) ***firefox.exe -profile "a:\000"***

-Most of the colors I've changed are pink (FF00A3 and E20074) and orange (FB7914) - they can be easily found/replaced.
-CSS files can be edited and tested even by your pet = data loaded from it are only temporary in RAM memory and after deleting the files there is no trace of them in the profile or Firefox itself
+Most of colors I've changed are pink (FF00A3 and E20074) and orange (FB7914) - they can be easily found/replaced.
+CSS files can be edited and tested even by your pet = data loaded from it are only temporary in RAM memory and after deleting files there is no trace of them in profile or Firefox itself

 🚫disabling notifications and downloading updates - create ```updates``` file in ```C:\ProgramData\Mozilla``` or ```C:\ProgramData\MozillaXXX```.
 Or deny access (NTFS Permissions Tools).
 However, these methods may cause a bug in Thunderbird (inability to open settings and browse emails)
 <br/>
-🚫disabling compatibility check of the profile - delete ```compatibility.ini``` file and create ```compatibility.ini``` folder.
-The profile may or may not be damaged, but its use will no longer be decided by someone else
+🚫disabling compatibility check of profile - delete ```compatibility.ini``` file and create ```compatibility.ini``` folder.
+Profile may or may not be damaged, but its use will no longer be decided by someone else
 <br/>
 <br/>
 <br/>